 The residential undergraduate College unit—nestled in picturesque Winona, Minnesota and comprised of the schools of humanities and sciences, arts, education, business, and a seminary for clergy formation—integrates a four-year undergraduate education rooted in the liberal arts with a dynamic residential experience that allows learners to refine their intellectual, spiritual and professional capacities.
 Our commitment to relevant liberal education encompasses knowledge of human cultures and the natural world; hones the skills of critical thinking, analytic reasoning, creativity, and effective communication; and prepares graduates for work, life, scholarship, and ethical lives of service.

-The master’s and doctoral degrees unit of the Schools of Graduate and Professional Programs—a leader in adaptable scheduling and delivery in its schools of business and technology, education, and health and human services—assures accessible, affordable, and quality education in the Twin Cities and throughout Minnesota and Wisconsin.
+The master’s and doctoral degrees unit of the Schools of Graduate and Professional Programs—a leader in adaptable scheduling and delivery in its schools of business and technology, education, and health and human services—assures accessible, affordable, and quality education in the Twin Cities.
 Expert faculty practitioners and industry and community partners deliver an innovative, collaborative, intercultural, and practical education that empowers graduates to conduct research and excel in their careers.